omerhalid/blog_flask/to_do_list.md

 TO DO LIST:

-1. Use sql, find a way what to store
+1. find a free hosting service
+2. find a free domain name
-2. aws?
+3. aws?